 Associate of Arts (AA): Psychology Degree Overview

-An Associate of Arts in Psychology is typically a foundational degree program.
-Students can use this degree as a stepping stone toward long-term goals in advanced education, or they can seek out entry-level employment working under the supervision of licensed psychologists.
+An Associate's degree in psychology is typically an introductory program for bachelor's degree programs in psychology.
 While completing the program, students can gain fundamental knowledge in behavior theories and explore the causes of abnormal and normal thought processes.

 - Emotional and social disorders